remiserriere/clearpass-landscape-integration/README.md

 CREATE EXTENSION IF NOT EXISTS tablefunc;
 ```

-Finaly, the user must be able to do SELECT queries on the foreign tables.
+Finally, the user must be able to do SELECT queries on the foreign tables.
 ```bash
 sudo -u postgres -- psql landscape-standalone-main -c "GRANT SELECT ON TABLE public.distribution TO landscape_clearpass;" sudo -u postgres -- psql landscape-standalone-main -c "GRANT SELECT ON TABLE public.computer TO landscape_clearpass;"